ja0nz/bachelorarbeit/paper.md

   }
   ...
 }
-customElements.define('shop-checkout', shopCheckout);
+customElements.define('shop-checkout', ShopCheckout);
 </script>
 ```

-The purpose of this simplified code snippet is to outline the **MVC threefold** in the service root.
+The purpose of this simplified code snippet is to outline the **MVC threefold** in the *service root*.
 The MODEL is pushed into the worker thread, the CONTROLLER in the custom element and the VIEW in the HTML structuring.
-On runtime the root container acts like a **message dispatcher** implementing the microservice principle of smart endpoints and dumb pipes.
+On runtime the *root container* acts like a **message dispatcher** implementing the microservice principle of **smart endpoints and dumb pipes**.

-In order to interact with the MODEL every child node must implement the **dedicated `checkout`** custom event (which will be explained further on in the next section).
-Summarizing the unidirectional communication from the service root perspective looks like following plot:
+In order to interact with the MODEL every child node must implement the dedicated `checkout` CustomEvent (which will be explained further on in the next section).
+Illustrating the **unidirectional communication** from the *service root* perspective may look like the following plot:

 ```
 VIEW thread					|				MODEL thread